 The best way to avoid these and other mistakes when filing for workers’ compensation is to hire an experienced personal-injury lawyer.
-Attorney Paul Hammack has been a successful litigator for more than 15 years.
-He will answer your questions about workers’ compensation and help you file for benefits.
-Call 864-326-3333 to schedule a free consultation with a Spartanburg injury attorney from Hammack Law Firm.
+Attorney Carole Hayes has been a successful litigator for many years.
+She will answer your questions about workers’ compensation and help you file for benefits.
+Call 864-233-3100 to schedule a free consultation with an attorneys from Hayes Law Firm Upstate Attorneys, LLC in Greenville.

 Read on to learn three steps you should take immediately after an injury at work:

 - Seek Medical Treatment